 Normally, one Brooks Award shall be given annually for Excellence in Teaching.
 Beginning in 1996, the recipient shall receive a plaque and a $5,000 cash award from the D.W.
 Brooks Endowment Fund.

-Eligibility for the award shall be limited to current tenure-track faculty with at least a .30 EFT or significant contributions to instruction over at least a five (5) year period and who have been employed in tenure-track positions in the College for at least five (5) years at the time the award is received.
+Eligibility for the award shall be open to both tenure track and non-tenure track teaching faculty with at least a 30% Allocation of Effort and/or significant contributions to instruction over at least a five (5) year period and who have been employed in their non tenure-track or tenure-track positions in the College for at least five (5) years at the time the award is received.
 Past recipients of the award are not eligible for renomination.